laurajiao/glowin-store-ecommerce/README.md

 # glowin-store-ecommerce
 This project is the front-end code base for dynamic e-commerce website built using HTML, Bootstrap, Sass, JavaScript, and Strapi for content management.
-It features a custom shopping cart powered by local storage and integrates PayPal for secure payments.
+It features a custom shopping cart powered by local storage,subscription function and integrates PayPal for secure payments.

-#The website is live and operational at Glowin Socks, where you can explore the full functionality and experience the project in action.
+#The website is live and operational at https://www.glowinsocks.com, where you can explore the full functionality and experience the project in action.

 #Features